 Unlike traditional incentive plans that are based on production or collection while ignoring practice overhead, partnership pay is based on profit.
 Profit is the amount of money left in the practice after all expenses are paid.
 Profit occurs by increasing the earnings of the practice and reducing expenses.
 Increased production and increased collection of fees generated by production, results in increased earnings.
 Reduced expenses are accomplished by spending less money on supplies, salaries and other needs.

 For example, the practitioner may decide to increase production and earnings by increasing the number of new patients attracted to the practice.
-This is accomplished through increased advertising in local newspapers, billboards and social media campaigns.
-While the number of new patients and earnings may increase, contributing to increased profit, the increased advertising expenses reduce profit.
+This could be accomplished through increased advertising on the radio and TV, in local newspapers, on billboards and through social media campaigns.
+While the number of new patients and earnings may increase, contributing to increased profit, the increased advertising expenses could actually reduce profit.
 If instead the practitioner team members increase efforts to provide superior service and increase patient satisfaction, patients are more likely to refer others to the practice and provide positive comments on social media.
 If successful, the number of new patients and earnings increase without the increased costs of external advertising.
 With increased earnings and fewer expenses, profits increase.
 If the team members know they will share in the profits, they are more motivated to provide superior service to patients, increasing patient satisfaction.
 They will strive to increase efficiency, i.e., avoiding hiring additional team members resulting in additional team member expenses, leading to less profit sharing.